tammidnight/the-adventure-run/README.md

 Description

+A single player game with two levels with each two difficulty levels.
-A simple junmp'n'run game where the goal is to avoid obstacles and get the score items.
+First level is a jump'n'run where you need to avoid obstacles and collect score items.
+With higher score it's getting faster.
+In the second level you need to shoot through a blockade in a certain amount of time.
+It has a high score with local storage.

 MVP